Animatronics: Design

-An animatronics character is built around an internal supporting frame, usually made of steel.
-Attached to these "bones" are the "muscles" which can be manufactured using elastic netting composed of styrene beads.
-The frame provides the support for the electronics and mechanical components, as well as providing the shape for the outer skin.

-The "skin" of the figure is most often made of foam rubber, silicone or urethane poured into moulds and allowed to cure.
-To provide further strength a piece of fabric is cut to size and embedded in the foam rubber after it is poured into the mould.
-Once the mould has fully cured, each piece is separated and attached to the exterior of the figure providing the appearance and texture similar to that of "skin".

-Structure
+There are quite a few ways to build an animatronic, however most follow this basic structure:

 An animatronics character is typically designed to be as realistic as possible and thus, is built similarly to how it would be in real life.
 The framework of the figure is like the "skeleton".
 Joints, motors, and actuators act as the "muscles".
 Connecting all the electrical components together are wires, such as the "nervous system" of a real animal or person.
 Steel, aluminum, plastic, and wood are all commonly used in building animatronics but each has its best purpose.
 The relative strength, as well as the weight of the material itself, should be considered when determining the most appropriate material to use.
 The cost of the material may also be a concern.
 Several materials are commonly used in the fabrication of an animatronics figure's exterior.
 Dependent on the particular circumstances, the best material will be used to produce the most lifelike form.
 For example, "eyes" and "teeth" are commonly made completely out of acrylic.

+One method of constructing animatronics can be found in the Chuck E. Cheese's Studio C animatronic by Garner Holt Productions, made of latex rubber, metal, and plastic, supported by an internal skeleton.
+On the other end of the spectrum, an all-metal bunyip animatronic in Australia uses water to actuate the creature's mouth.